Trev61/MVCFrog/README.md

 # MVCFrog
-Demo of MVC model using a Frog object
+Demo of MVC design pattern using a Frog object